Fatal quake hits Turkey and Greek islands

 "Whatever our differences, these are times when our people need to stand together," Greek Prime Minister Kyriakos Mitsotakis wrote in a tweet.

-"That two neighbors show solidarity in difficult times is more valuable than many things in life," Turkish President Tayyip Erdogan wrote in a tweet responding to Mistotakis.
+"That two neighbours show solidarity in difficult times is more valuable than many things in life," Turkish President Tayyip Erdogan wrote in a tweet responding to Mistotakis.

 Cooperation between the two countries after the devastating 1999 earthquake led to a period of warmer ties between them.